jpmamededs/ReverseShell-C/README.md

 - Develop advanced methods to bypass:
   - **Firewalls**: Use techniques like packet fragmentation or tunneling.
   - **Antivirus Detection**: Implement techniques such as obfuscation, polymorphic code, or process injection.

+---

+🚨 ### That's only a code demonstration of the Malware, I'm not respondible for any misuse of the code and the malware.